Daith Titanium Piercing Jewelry ASTM F-136

 What jewelry should I choose for my first Daith piercing?

-For a first Daith piercing, professionals recommend a small closed ring or an ASTM F-136 titanium segment ring .
-This type of jewelry limits internal friction and adapts well to the particular anatomy of the Daith.
+For a first Daith piercing, professionals recommend a small closed ring or a segment ring made of ASTM F-136 titanium .
+This type of jewelry minimizes internal friction and adapts well to the unique anatomy of the Daith.
 Titanium is preferred to reduce the risk of irritation and promote stable healing.

 What is the best material for a Daith piercing?